Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

 In a highly competitive real estate market, waiving an appraisal or mortgage contingency could mean the difference between offer acceptance — or rejection.

 A contingent offer can make things more complicated for the seller, when compared to an offer that has zero contingencies.
 This is why some home buyers are willing to accept the risk of waiving the appraisal, inspection, or mortgage financing contingency.
-They feel that they have to do this, in order to compete with other offers.

 Ultimately, the choice is yours.
 There is no law that requires you to use or waive real estate contingencies.
 The purchase agreement is a legal contract between you and the seller.
 So it’s up to both parties to tailor the document until it meets their needs.